streamnative/examples/cloud/go/README.md

 In this example, the Go producer publishes data to the `topic-1` in your Pulsar cluster.
 The consumer receives the message from the `topic-1` and acknowledges each received message.
 The content of each message payload is a combination of `hello-` and a digital (0-9), such as `hello-0`).

 1. Get the Oauth2 options.
-For details, see [Get Oauth2 options](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-oauth2-options).
+For details, see [How to get Oauth2 authentication parameters](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-oauth2-authentication-parameters).

 2. Get the service URLs.
-For details, see [Get service URLs](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-service-urls).
+For details, see [How to get Pulsar service URLs](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-pulsar-service-urls).

 3. Run the Go consumer to receive messages from topic `topic-1`.